 If you have pain that's going to change the way you move and the way you function. and that's going to cause problems not only in that place but problems elsewhere.

 You have a problem in the knee you're going to change the way you walk which is going to change the mechanics of the hip, and therefore the spine that's going to affect the muscles the tightness around the spine.

 That's going to then affect structures higher up and that could even result in something like a headache osteopaths tend to look a little bit more globally.

 Osteopathic medicine emphasizes a philosophy of treating patients in a holistic manner.

-Sometimes medicine can focus on treating an illness, many patients might be given a diagnosis, which is a type of label, so that they can be sent to the appropriate specialty office to get care.
+Sometimes medicine can focus on treating an illness, many patients might be given a diagnosis, which is a type of label so that they can be sent to the appropriate speciality office to get care.

 A person with recurrent skin abscesses might get sent to infectious diseases.

-In theory every medical professional should be able to think outside of their specialty box. but in practice the medical culture of applying labels and then operating within those labels sometimes heavily influences how clinicians solve problems.
+In theory, every medical professional should be able to think outside of their speciality box. but in practice, the medical culture of applying labels and then operating within those labels sometimes heavily influences how clinicians solve problems.